johns/CoOp/Docs/SDD.md

 6.1.2.2.1  __Front-end__  --  The front-end of the application will be created with React Native.
 React Native is a derivative of Javascript created by Facebook, so it has a lot of functionality and documentation online.
 Our react native code will be organized and modularized to make it easier to work with.

-6.1.2.2.2  __Back-end__  --  The back-end of BetterWe will be our two PostgreSQL databases.
+6.1.2.2.2  __Back-end__  --  The back-end of CoOp will be our two PostgreSQL databases.
 One database will hold all of the information on the tasks that the groups have created.
 Another database will be used to store the chat information within each group.
 Both of the databases will hold user information relating to who are in the task groups, who the messages are from, progress on the tasks, and other necessary information.

 6.1.2.3  __Human Interface__  --  The human interface is an app with basic menu structures.
 Below are mockups for the user interface.
 ![User Interface Mockups](images/component-diagram.png)